scala/docs.scala-lang/_overviews/contribute/bug-reporting-guide.md

 * Make sure you minimize your problem.
 To correctly minimize the problem follow the following instructions:

-   1. Gradually take apart the offensive code snippet until you believe you have the simplest representation of your problem.
+   1. Gradually remove parts from the original failing code snippet until you believe you have the simplest representation of your problem.

-   2. Ensure that you have decoupled your code snippet from any library that could be introducing the offensive behavior.
-One way to achieve this is to try to recompile the offensive code snippet in isolation, outside of the context of any complex build environment.
+   2. Ensure that you have decoupled your code snippet from any library that could be introducing the incorrect behavior.
+One way to achieve this is to try to recompile the offending code snippet in isolation, outside of the context of any complex build environment.
 If your code depends on some strictly Java library and source code is available for it, make sure that the latter is also minimized.

    3. Make sure you are compiling your project from a clean slate.
 Your problem could be related to separate compilation, which is difficult to detect without a clean build with new `.class` files.

    4. If you have encountered a bug while building your code in the IDE, then please reproduce it on the command line.
-The same rule applies for build tools like `sbt` or `ant`.
+The same rule applies for build tools like **sbt** or **Mill**.

    5. If you want to file an improvement in the issue tracker please discuss it first on one of the mailing lists.
 They offer much bigger audience than issue tracker.
 The latter is not suitable for long discussions.